DistroHopper39B/MacOSWinUSBCreator/README.md

 # MacOSWinUSBCreator
-Shell script to create a UEFI-only (as of 0.1) Windows USB drive on macOS
+Shell script to create a UEFI-only (as of 0.1) Windows USB drive on macOS.
+If you want to do this process on Linux, use [WoeUSB](https://github.com/WoeUSB/WoeUSB-ng) instead.

 ## Prerequisites
 - A Windows 8 or later 64-bit ISO file, downloaded from Microsoft